mbrc12/etanol/README.md

 [![CircleCI](https://circleci.com/gh/mbrc12/etanol.svg?style=svg)](https://circleci.com/gh/mbrc12/etanol)

+_The rationale behind Etanol is explained in [this](https://mbrc12.github.io/blog/posts/2018-08-06-2.html) blog post.
+Please refer to it for a less technical discussion._

 The first part of this document describes the command line tool.
 The second part describes the API.

 ## Installation